la-switch/LAS-Randomizer/README.md

 ## How to play:

-Now that you have the randomizer files, how do you play the game?
-Well, you can play the randomizer on either a homebrewed Switch console or on the Yuzu emulator.
-Note that the Yuzu emulator itself is still in constant development, and Link's Awakening does not run completely accurately at the moment; however, it is mostly playable if you don't mind it lagging in some spots.
+To play the randomizer, you will need a homebrewed Switch console.

 The randomizer does not provide a second copy of the game to use, but rather makes use of the LayeredFS system for applying game mods.
 The simple way to explain this system is that we will provide a secondary RomFS which is external to the game's internal RomFS, and will force the game to use any corresponding external file instead of the internal one, provided an external one exists.
-This functionality is available through both Atmosphere (homebrewed Switch) and Yuzu, and is simple to set up.
+This functionality is simple to set up.

-### Switch

 (See also: [Switch game modding](https://nh-server.github.io/switch-guide/extras/game_modding/))

 On your SD card for your homebrew setup, navigate to the `Atmosphere/contents` folder and create a new directory named `01006BB00C6F0000`.
 Copy and paste the `RomFS` folder from the randomizer output into this new folder.
 That is, the folder structure here should look like `Atmosphere/contents/01006BB00C6F0000/RomFs/...`.
 After this, relaunch CFW and simply start up Link's Awakening to play the randomizer!

 Applying this mod will not in any way affect your save data, so don't delete anything you don't want deleted.
 You will need to manually clear these files out of the mod folder to go back to the original game after.

-### Yuzu

-(It won't be covered here how to set up playing the game in Yuzu, there are other resources for that.
-Please do not illegally obtain a copy of the game.)

-Once you have Link's Awakening set up in Yuzu, right click the game in the main menu and click "Open Mod Data Location", which will take you to `%appdata%/yuzu/load/01006BB00C6F0000` (or you can navigate here manually).
-Here you need to create a new folder for the mod which can be named whatever you like, such as `randomizer`.
-Inside this new folder, paste the `RomFS` folder from the randomizer output, so that the folder structure is `.../01006BB00C6F0000/randomizer/RomFS/...`.
-If you have Yuzu open, restart it.
-Now on the main menu, you can see `randomizer` in the Add-Ons column for the game, and you can start the game to play with it.

-The mod can be toggled on and off by right clicking the game and going to properties. `[D]` displaying beside the name of the mod on the main menu means it is disabled.